 Ryan Adams

 David Ryan Adams (born November 5, 1974) is an American rock and country singer-songwriter.
 He has released 30 studio albums and three as a former member of Whiskeytown.
 In 2000, Adams left Whiskeytown and released his debut solo album, Heartbreaker, to critical acclaim.
 The album was nominated for the Shortlist Music Prize.
 The following year, his profile increased with the release of the UK certified-gold Gold, which included the single "New York, New York".
 During this time, Adams worked on several unreleased albums, which were consolidated into a third solo release, Demolition (2002).
-Working at a prolific rate, Adams released the classic rock-influenced Rock N Roll (2003), after a planned album, Love Is Hell, was rejected by his label Lost Highway.
+Working at a prolific rate, Adams released the classic rock-influenced Rock N Roll (2003), after a planned album, Love Is Hell, was rejected by his Lost Highway label.
 As a compromise, Love Is Hell was released as two EPs and eventually released in its full-length state in 2004.
-After breaking his wrist during a live performance, Adams took a hiatus and formed a backing band called The Cardinals, who supported him on his next four studio albums.
-In 2009, due to complications from Ménière's disease, Adams disbanded The Cardinals and took a break from music.
+After breaking his wrist during a live performance, Adams took a hiatus and formed a backing band called the Cardinals, who supported him on his next four studio albums.
+In 2009, due to complications from Ménière's disease, Adams disbanded the Cardinals and took a break from music.
 However, he returned to the music scene in 2010, releasing his 13th studio album, Ashes & Fire.
-Adams continued his musical journey by releasing his 14th album, Ryan Adams in 2014.
+Adams released his 14th album, Ryan Adams in 2014.
 In 2015, Adams gained attention for his cover album 1989, a song-for-song cover of Taylor Swift's album of the same name.
 In 2019, several women accused Adams of sexual harassment, leading to a delay in the release of three planned albums.
 Adams later issued an apology and eventually released six more albums between 2020 and 2022.
-In addition to his own material, Adams has also produced albums for Willie Nelson, Jesse Malin, Jenny Lewis, and Fall Out Boy, and has collaborated with Counting Crows, Weezer, Norah Jones, America, Minnie Driver, Cowboy Junkies, Leona Naess, Toots and the Maytals, Beth Orton and Krista Polvere.
+In addition to his own material, Adams has also produced albums for Willie Nelson, Jesse Malin, Jenny Lewis, and Fall Out Boy, and has collaborated with Counting Crows, Weezer, Norah Jones, America, Minnie Driver, Cowboy Junkies, Leona Naess, Toots and the Maytals, Beth Orton, and Krista Polvere.
 He has written Infinity Blues, a book of poems, and Hello Sunshine, a collection of poems and short stories.

 Another Wednesday - 2025-02-14T00:00:00.000000Z